• Caste exists where

 Paradoxically, sexual abuse and rape against Dalit women is not considered polluting to men from dominant castes.

 If Dalits and other caste-affected groups challenge the untouchability practices, they often face violent sanctions and social boycott.
-Massive violation of human rights occur in relation to untouchability practices and other forms of caste-based discrimination.
+Massive violations of human rights occur in relation to untouchability practices and other forms of caste-based discrimination.

 Common untouchability practices: